tinymind/LSUnusedResources/README.md

 # LSUnusedResources
-A Mac App to find unused images and resources in an XCode project.
+A Mac App to find unused images and resources in an Xcode project.
 It is heavily influenced by jeffhodnett‘s [Unused](http://jeffhodnett.github.io/Unused/), but Unused is very slow, and the results are not entirely correct.
 So I made some performance optimization, the search speed is more faster than Unused.

 ## Example